School Science Lessons

 Proteins in raw fish are denatured by citric acid, lemon juice.

-Freshly caught fish have no odour, but the end products of enzyme reactions in caught fish accumulate to give the characteristic fish smell.
+However, the end products of enzyme reactions accumulate when the fish is to give the characteristic fish smell.

-If fish is not fresh, it give off trimethylamine, N(CH3)3, the source of fish smell, so the cooked fish is less tasty and the cooking smell is offensive.
+If fish is not fresh, it give off trimethylamine, N(CH3)3, the source of fish smell.

 Trimethylamine, CH3NCH3CH3, (TMA), volatile tertiary aliphatic amine, from food containing it or from precursors